 Golf Club Verandah’s – The Very Special Hong Kong Golf Club Verandah.

-It’s a strange golfing subject and very much a first for this golf journalist.
+It’s a strange golfing subject and was very much a first for this golf journalist.

-This week is the 67th edition of the Hong Kong Open that was first staged in 1959 and with the club sharing an honour the club with legendary Augusta National, as being the only two clubs in the world to host the same professional event continuously for over 60-years.
+While the LIV backed event is only new and having been first staged in 2024, the Asian Tour’s Hong Kong Open enjoys a marvellous history, having been first staged in 1959 and with the club sharing an honour the club with the legendary Augusta National Club, as being the only two clubs in the world to host the same professional event on the same golf course continuously for over 60-years.

 I’ve attended the Hong Kong Open many times since the early 2000s when the event became co-sanctioned with the now-named DP World Tour.
 The club itself is located about a 30-minute bus drive from downtown Hong Kong in suburban Fanling and it became a regular Tour stop for me as I could then travel on from Hong Kong to Australia for the Australasian Tour season, and also spend the Christmas festive season at home with family and friends.